Creating a "Hello, torero" Service

 To import the services in torero, we will use the torero db import command and reference the repository.

->_ torero db import --repository https://github.com/torerodev/example-scripts.git import.yml
+>_ torero db import --repository https://github.com/torerodev/hello-torero.git import.yml

 torero should return results that show that a repository and three services have been created.

-Successfully added 'repository/v1/example-scripts-repo'
+Successfully added 'repository/v1/hello-torero'

 Successfully added 'services/v1/ansible-playbook/hello-ansible'

-Successfully added 'services/v1/python-script/hello-torero'
+Successfully added 'services/v1/python-script/hello-python'

 Successfully added 'services/v1/opentofu-plan/hello-opentofu'